jjustin634/number-application/README.md

 *Learning Spring with RESTful API*

-Using RESTapi calls with service search and sorting algorithms
+Using RESTful services with search and sorting algorithms